annemooreiowa/matchbook_test2/pages/Advertising.md

 Matchbooks reached their peak in the 1940s and 1950s.
 Cover Designs Followed broader trends in advertising during this period: bright bold colors, whimsical vignettes, and sexually suggestive imagery.
 Motifs of cowboys and pin up girls, dancing animals, speeding planes and sleek trains, gleaming skyscrapers, sun bathers on exotic beaches, and skiers on snowy mountains.

-% include feature/image.html objectid="coll008; coll009; coll010; coll011" width="50" caption="Custom matchbooks were sometimes oversized, oblong, or uniquely shaped to enhance and/or accommodate a cover design; nother" %}
+{% include feature/image.html objectid="coll008; coll009; coll010; coll011" width="50" caption="Custom matchbooks were sometimes oversized, oblong, or uniquely shaped to enhance and/or accommodate a cover design; this matchbook serves as both advertisement for the restaurant, and also promotion of Cape Cod as a tourist destination via the map on the back cover; Architectural landmarks were a common feature on hotel matchbooks; The most successful matchbooks were both eye catching and informative, including the business’s location and phone number. " %}

-<b>Smoking Culture</b>

-From the 1890s, the matchbook industry developed alongside the tobacco industry.
-By the mid-20th Century, smoking was a public activity for all—not just men—and Tobacco products became a staple of American Culture.
-Matchbooks typically contained 20 matches-1 for every cigarette in a standard pack.
-In the 1940s multiple companies shortened the matches in books to better suite the size of cigarettes as they bypassed cigars in popularity.
-The top producers of matchbooks included the Diamond Match Company, Lion Match Company, Universal Match Corporation, Ohio Match Company, and Superior Match Company.

-{% include feature/image.html objectid="coll005" width="75" caption="Workers Ohio Match Company in Wadsworth, Ohio in the 1940s and 1950s.
-In 1945 it cost 1/5th of a cent to produce a matchbook, and around 500 billion individual matches were produced a year. " %}
+{% include feature/image.html objectid="coll012" width="75" caption="“Feature” matches were first introduced by the Lion Match Company in 1935, and the idea was quickly adopted across the industry.
+These matchbooks had advertisements not only on the covers but incorporated onto the matches themselves. " %}